DanielEtaat/danieletaat.github.io/_pages/about.md

 Previously, I studied Computer Science and Mathematics at UC Berkeley, where I worked with [Professor Shankar Sastry](https://www2.eecs.berkeley.edu/Faculty/Homepages/sastry.html) on computer vision and robotics.
 Our work focused on building a scalable system for reconstructing table tennis matches from monocular video and using it to train an uncertainty-aware controller that anticipates opponent actions, improving responses to high-speed hits in simulation.

-Outside of research, I enjoy backpacking, learning languages (currently Farsi), and playing basketball.
+Outside of research, I enjoy traveling, running, and playing basketball.